 Another must-see on your journey is Pua’a Ka’a State Wayside Park.
 This stop offers beautiful waterfalls, pools, and a 5-acre rainforest with a well-cared-for walking path.

 Take a break from driving and cool off in the refreshing waters of these falls.
 Facilities here include a parking lot, restrooms, and covered picnic tables.
-There is a nice walking path with scenic rainforest views.
+There is a nice walking path with scenic views of the rainforest.

 Ka’eleku Caves / Lava Tube Cave – Mile Marker 31